-- What’s going on with the names, here?
+- What's going on with the names—or lack of names?
 The only names we get are "Marlow" and "Kurtz."
 Everyone else is defined by their occupation, a physical description, or their relation to a named character.
 Does this demean their importance?
 Does it level the statuses of white and black individuals?

 Next Page: Photos

 Previous Page: Analysis